whoschek/bzfs/README.md

 * Can be told what ZFS dataset properties to copy, also via include/exclude regexes.
 * Full and precise ZFS bookmark support for additional safety, or to reclaim disk space earlier.
 * Can be strict or told to be tolerant of runtime errors.
+* Automatically resumes ZFS send/receive operations that have been interrupted by network hiccups or other intermittent failures, via efficient 'zfs receive -s' and 'zfs send -t'.
 * Multiple bzfs processes can run in parallel.
 If multiple processes attempt to write to the same destination dataset simultaneously this is detected and the operation can be auto-retried safely.
 * A job that runs periodically declines to start if the same previous periodic job is still running without